-Bank of America doesn’t have as many cards in its business suite as other issuers.
-But the few cards the bank does offer have great perks that can help you save money while avoiding high interest in the long run.
+Bank of America doesn’t have as many cards in its business suite as other issuers – you won’t find a Bank of America corporate card, for example.
+But the bank makes up for this in quality, offering great perks for small businesses that can help you save money while avoiding high interest in the long run.

 Compare Bank of America business credit cards